IG-RL: Inductive Graph Reinforcement Learning for Massive-Scale Traffic Signal Control: Experiments

 \subsubsection{Evaluation}

-All methods are evaluated using the same target networks and identical demand.
-However, evaluation introduces traffic regimes (densities) never experienced during training.
-Recall that we introduce a new RL-ATSC evaluation setting for G-IG-RL.
-In this setting, while G-IG-RL is evaluated using the same network and the same demand that is used for other methods in order to be able to compare performances, it is trained on a set of independent networks which does not include the target network.
-In such a context, performance does not only reflect generalizability to new demand and new traffic regimes, but also generalizability to new road network and intersection architectures.
-We evaluate performance by measuring the evolution of instantaneous delay:
+All methods are evaluated using the same target networks and identical traffic.
+However, evaluation introduces traffic regimes (densities) never experienced during training, to evaluate how the methods generalize to new traffic distributions.
+We evaluate performance by measuring the evolution of the instantaneous delay:

-where $V$ is the set of all vehicles in the road network, $s_{v^*}$ is the maximum speed of the vehicle, $s_l$ is the maximum allowed speed on the lane the vehicle is on, $s_v$ is the current vehicle speed, and $d_t$ is the total instantaneous delay at timestep $t$.
-Given that all models are evaluated on the same sets of networks and trips, we can study detailed trip-durations and pair the same trips, where traffic is controlled using different models, together to study distributions of paired differences.
+where $V$ is the set of all vehicles in the road network, $s_{v^*}$ is the maximum speed of the vehicle, $s_l$ is the maximum allowed speed on the lane the vehicle is on, $s_v$ is the current vehicle speed, and $d_t$ is the total instantaneous delay at time step $t$.
+Given that all models are evaluated on the same sets of networks and trips, we can pair the same trips together for hypothesis testing (using paired t-tests), and to study distributions of trips-durations differences.